bamioezequiel/bamioezequiel/README.md

 </div>
 <h3>🙋‍♂️ About me</h3>

-<p>I specialize in web application development using technologies such as Javascript, Typescript, NodeJS, Express, and ReactJS.
-Additionally, I have recently been learning Python, which allows me to have a broader perspective on development and greater problem-solving abilities.
-I am passionate about continuing to learn and experiment with new technologies to create innovative and scalable solutions.</p>
+<p>👨‍💻 I specialize in web application development using technologies such as Javascript, Typescript, NodeJS, Express, and ReactJS.
+Additionally, I have recently been learning Python 🐍, which allows me to have a broader perspective on development and greater problem-solving abilities.
+I am passionate about continuing to learn and experiment with new technologies to create innovative and scalable solutions. 💡.</p>